zeldajay/brain-fog-friendly/README.md

 /config
 ```

+Then:

+1. Find the `Output style` setting.
+2. Press Enter to open the list of output styles.
-Then choose one of the Brain Fog Friendly output styles.
+3. Use the arrow keys to move to one of the Brain Fog Friendly styles (for example `Brain Fog Friendly` or `脑雾友好`).
+4. Press Enter to select it.
+5. Press Esc to leave config.
+The style is now active.

 ## Local development